-Activity in Basin (Proposed, Planned or Implemented) Project where Implemented = I Planned = P Proposed = PR 1 River(s) Table 2 Cross- Reference Consistent with Measures Taken at Other Projects Appropriate to Implement at Priest Rapids Project Cost Effective for Priest Rapids Project lamprey (Nass et al. 2003).
-Also in 2016, Grant PUD tagged and released 100 adult lamprey with both acoustic tags (Vemco V7) and full-duplex (FDX)-PIT tags.
+Activity in Basin (Proposed, Planned or Implemented) Project where Implemented = I Planned = P Proposed = PR 1 River(s) Table 2 Cross- Reference Consistent with Measures Taken at Other Projects Appropriate to Implement at Priest Rapids Project Cost Effective for Priest Rapids Project adult lamprey with both acoustic tags (Vemco V7) and full-duplex (FDX)-PIT tags.
 An array of fixed acoustic receivers deployed throughout the Project area was used to monitor the tagged fish after release.
 This evaluation will help determine and inform trends in reservoir and upstream tributary passage.
-16. Assess impacts of irrigation water withdrawal structures on juvenile passage/habitat No associated hydro project (I) Yakima, Wenatchee #29 No No. This activity is not required by the PLMP.
+16. Assess impacts of irrigation water withdrawal structures on larval/juvenile passage/habitat No associated hydro project (I) Yakima, Wenatchee #38 No No. This activity is not required by the PLMP.
 Assessing the impacts of irrigation water withdrawal are not objectives, goals, or measures outlined in the PLMP.
 N/A 17.
-Assess juvenile lamprey outmigration (general) Sunnyside, Wapato, Chandler diversion dams (I) Yakima Umatilla #30 No No. While assessing juvenile Pacific lamprey survival at the Project is a requirement within the PLMP, assessing the outmigration impacts of N/A project (I) Yakima, Wenatchee #29 irrigation water withdrawal are not objectives, goals, or measures outlined in Grant PUD's PLMP.
+Assess larval/juvenile lamprey outmigration (general) Sunnyside, Wapato, Chandler diversion dams (I) No associated hydro project (I) Yakima Umatilla #39 No No. Assessing larval/juvenile Pacific lamprey survival at the Project is a requirement within the PLMP.
+Grant PUD will implement monitoring of larval/juvenile outmigration N/A Priest Rapids and Wanapum (P) Wells (P) N/A N/A characteristics when effective and adequately tested methodologies become available.
+However, at this time, it is Rocky Reach (P) N/A not appropriate to implement at the Project

-Ac Activity in Basin (Proposed, Planned or Implemented) lult Passage at Hydroel Project where Implemented = I Planned = P Proposed = PR 1 lectric Facilities River(s) Table 2 Cross- Reference Consistent with Measures Taken at Other Projects Appropriate to Implement at Priest Rapids Project Cost Effective for Priest Rapids Project Sti ructural and Operational l Fishway Modificati ons 18.
-Inspect / inventory / document / assess structural improvements for fishway All ACOE projects (I) Priest Rapids and Wanapum (I) Prosser, Sunnyside, Wapato, Horn Rapids dams (I) Bonneville (I) Wells (P) No associated hydro project (P) Columbia and Snake Columbia Yakima Columbia Columbia Klickitat #36 #36 #37 #56 #58 N/A 2 #39 Yes Yes.
-PLMP Objectives 1 and 2 specifically identify methods and reporting requirements for assessing and improving passage conditions for adult lamprey.
-These activities are a continuation of efforts started in 2001.
-Yes.
-Grant PUD implemented an evaluation program in coordination with the PRFF to determine and assess the effectiveness of fish ladder modifications.
+Activity in Basin (Proposed, Planned or Implemented) Project where Implemented = I Planned = P Proposed = PR 1 River(s) Table 2 Cross- Reference Consistent with Measures Taken at Other Projects Appropriate to Implement at Priest Rapids Project Cost Effective for Priest Rapids Project given the lack of methodology/technology.
+A dult Passage at Hydroel lectric Facilities St ructural and Operationa l Fishway Modificati ons 18.
+Inspect / inventory / document / assess structural improvements All ACOE projects (I) Columbia and Snake #42 Yes Yes.
+PLMP Objectives 1 and 2 specifically identify methods and reporting Yes.
+Grant PUD implemented an evaluation program in coordination for fishway Priest Rapids and Wanapum (I) Columbia #43 requirements for assessing and improving passage conditions for adult with the PRFF to determine and assess the effectiveness of fish ladder Prosser, Sunnyside, Wapato, Horn Rapids dams (I) Yakima #44 lamprey.
+These activities are a continuation of efforts started in 2001. modifications.
 HDX-PIT system were used to collect data from fish tagged downstream of Priest Rapids Dam.
-Pacific lamprey tagged at lower river facilities were passively monitored at Project facilities as directed by the PRFF.
-The assessment of plating and count station use in 2010 documented the effective use of these structures by migrating lamprey.
+Pacific Bonneville (I) Columbia #63 lamprey tagged at lower river facilities were Bonneville (I) Columbia #65 passively monitored at Project facilities as directed Carmen-Smith (Trail Bridge Dam) (P) McKenzie #55 by the PRFF.
+The assessment of plating and count station use in 2010 Wells (P) Columbia N/A 2 documented the effective use of these structures by No associated hydro project (P) Klickitat #45 migrating lamprey.
 Fish passage efficiency (FPE) and passage times are being calculated.
-Following the 2016 migration period, the 2010-2016 cumulative passage dataset have been empirically and statistically evaluated.
-Results were
+Following the 2016 migration period, the 2010-2016 cumulative passage dataset have been empirically and statistically